-The collective agreement applicable to the employment relationship must always be mentioned in the employment contract.
+THE COLLECTIVE agreement applicable to the employment relationship must always be mentioned in the employment contract.

-The application of a collective agreement may be based the employer being organised with an industry employee association (normal binding effect) or on the employer operating in an industry with a what is referred to as generally binding collective agreement.
-The application of a collective agreement may also be agreed on in an employment contract.
+A collective agreement may be applicable based on the employer being organised with an industry employer association (normal binding effect) or on the employer operating in an industry with a generally binding collective agreement.
+Should there be no applicable collective agreement, the parties may in the employment contract nonetheless specify that they will observe a collective agreement.

-12. Other terms and conditions of employment
+12. Other terms and conditions

-By virtue of the Employment Contracts Act, an employee is entitled to take leave for family leave periods pursuant to the Health Insurance Act, but there is no statutory obligation to pay salary for the various family leave periods.
-Collective agreements typically agree on an employee's right to his or her pay during a maternity or paternity leave, for example, and during a temporary child-care leave meant for arranging care for a child less than 10 years old.
-If there is no applicable collective agreement, it is advisable to agree on the paid nature of various periods of family leaves.
+IN ACCORDANCE with the Employment Contracts Act, an employee is entitled to family leave pursuant to the Health Insurance Act.
+However, there is no statutory obligation to pay salary for family leave.
+Collective agreements typically contain terms on an employee's right to his or her salary, for example, during a maternity or paternity leave, or during a temporary child-care leave meant for arranging short-term care for a child less than 10 years old.
+If there is no applicable collective agreement, it is advisable to agree to what extent salary will be paid for family leave.

 The terms of an individual supplementary pension should be agreed on together with the employer and an insurance company.
 It is also important to agree on a right to a paid-up policy and to make what is referred to as an agreement on irrevocability, which will prevent the employer from ending the insurance and withdrawing the accrued funds.
-The Federation of Professional and Managerial Staff (YTN) is Akava's collective bargaining organisation for the private sector.
-Within Akava's membership field, YTN is in charge of the negotiations and agreement operations of upper white-collar employees in the industrial, business and service sectors.
-YTN's essential goal is to improve upper white-collar employees' income level and terms and conditions of work by, for example, strengthening the agreement operations of the industrial and service sectors.